GHSA-jcc7-9wpm-mj36

 Patches

-Fixed by validating Origin: null through the same cross-site origin-allowance checks used for other origins.
+Fixed by validating Origin: null through the same cross-site origin-allowance checks used for other origins on internal development endpoints.

 Workarounds

-If upgrade is not immediately possible: - Do not expose next dev to untrusted networks. - Block websocket upgrades to /_next/webpack-hmr when Origin is null at your proxy.
+If upgrade is not immediately possible: - Do not expose next dev to untrusted networks. - If you use allowedDevOrigins, reject requests and websocket upgrades with Origin: null for internal dev endpoints at your proxy.

 Database specific